Introduction

 If these tests fail, review and adjust the parameters in

-config.jsonto match your environment.Validate supported file formats:
+config.jsonto match your environment.Validate file info retrieval:

-npm test src/test/FILEINFO.test.ts
+npm test src/test/FILEINFO_FITS_MULTIHDU.test.ts

 If this test fails, you may need to increase the timeout values in